oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ### Client Secret {#client-secret}

-To support clients in possession of a client secret, the authorization server MUST support the client including the client credentials in the request body content using the following
+To support confidential clients in possession of a client secret, the authorization server MUST support the client including the client credentials in the request body content using the following
 parameters: